pwncollege/honors-dojo/security/thehotwalletexposure/DESCRIPTION.md

 ## Your Task

-Run the `walletExposure` command to begin the challenge.
-It will set up the vulnerable environment for you.
+The environment has already been set up with the exposed `WALLET_PRIVATE_KEY` variable.

-Then, use `grep` to search through the environment variables and locate the exposed `WALLET_PRIVATE_KEY`.
+Use `grep` to search through the environment variables and locate the exposed `WALLET_PRIVATE_KEY`.

+**Optional:** Run the `walletExposure` command to see challenge instructions and hints.

 **The flag is embedded in the private key value.**